Introduction

 Check and Adjust the Gap:

-Use the gap gauge to ensure the new spark plug gap matches your mower’s specifications.
+Use the gap gauge to check that the gap on the new spark plug matches your mower’s specifications.

 Screw in the New Spark Plug:

-Once hand-tight, use the wrench to tighten it slightly more, but avoid over-tightening to prevent damage.
+After it’s hand-tight, use the wrench to tighten it a bit more, but be careful not to over-tighten and cause damage.

 Step 5: Reattach the Spark Plug Wire